thisisvarma/BigData/README.md

 **Get starting learning Big Data**

-Disclaimer : this notes is taken from internet and using this notes or programs is not advisable to use in any production Environments.
+Disclaimer : this notes is taken from internet, surfing.
+Hence, using this notes or programs is not advisable to use in any production Environments.

 1. [Introduction to Big Data](https://github.com/psanthoshkumar/BigDataLearning/wiki/1.-Introduction-to-Big-Data)